csswizardry/csswizardry.github.com/_posts/2020-11-03-site-speed-topography.md

 ## Visualising the Data

-In a separate sheet—available at the [same link as before](https://gumroad.com/l/site-speed-topography)—I’ve simply graphed the data by page type.
+In a separate sheet — available at the [same link as before](https://gumroad.com/l/site-speed-topography) — I’ve simply graphed the data by page type.

 <figure>